Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits: Experimental platforms

+A number of experimental platforms with long-range connectivity enable the physical implementation of long-range SWAP operations in one time step (between two consecutive syndrome measurements):

-\textit{(2) Long-range SWAP}.
-For experimental systems with long-range connectivity, one can implement the permutation $\mathcal{P}_{\sigma}$ using long-range SWAP operations, possible for the following platforms: \textbf{I.}~\textit{Long-range connectivity in ion traps} mediated by motional (phonon) modes of ions \cite{Linke:2017bz}. \textbf{II.}~\textit{Modular architecture of 3D superconducting cavities} \cite{CampagneIbarcq:2017wq, Axline:2017uq, Chou:2018vz} with photonic qubits, using reconfigurable long-range connectivity between cavity nodes, routed by microwave circulators and superconducting cables \cite{CampagneIbarcq:2017wq}.
+\textbf{I.}~\textit{Long-range connectivity in ion traps} mediated by vibrational modes of ions \cite{Linke:2017bz}. \textbf{II.}~\textit{Modular architecture of 3D superconducting cavities} \cite{CampagneIbarcq:2017wq, Axline:2017uq, Chou:2018vz}, using reconfigurable long-range connectivity between cavity nodes, routed by microwave circulators and superconducting cables \cite{CampagneIbarcq:2017wq}.
 One scheme is through direct quantum state transfer between remote cavity nodes in a network, equivalent to a long-range SWAP \cite{Axline:2017uq}.
 The noise is uncorrelated if different cables are used for individual SWAP processes.
 An alternative is through remote entanglement generation and teleportation \cite{CampagneIbarcq:2017wq, Chou:2018vz}, which also has uncorrelated noise for individual teleportation channels. \textbf{III.} ~\textit{Circuit QED with cavity buses}.
 Here, long-range interaction between superconducting qubits or semiconductor spin qubits can be mediated by cavity array serving as quantum buses \cite{Majer:2007em, Helmer:2009de, Naik:2017bo}.

-We have shown that a single logical gate implemented by our constant depth circuit is fault-tolerant since it does not spread errors by more than a $\mathcal{O}(1)$ factor.
-A fully fault-tolerant computation will require syndrome mesaurements, decoding algorithms, and error recovery operations, a full analysis of which requires more detailed studies.
-Note that our protocols do not introduce plaquette or vertex operators whose measurement outcomes are unknown (in contrast to, for example, lattice surgery methods for surface code).
-Thus, while not studied explicitly here, we expect that the space-time paths of the errors can be fault-tolerantly decoded using a constant number of syndrome measurements per logical gate, with the similar approach in Ref.~\onlinecite{Dauphinais:2017bz}.

-Our scheme demonstrates, for the first time, at a fundamental level the significant advantage of long-range connectivity in quantum architectures for implementing fault-tolerant quantum computation.
-In addition, our study essentially provides a vision to bridge ideas from quantum communication, such as robust quantum state transfer and teleportation, and ideas from fault-tolerant quantum computation.

-\nin \textbf{Acknowledgement} We thank Michael Freedman, John Preskill, Matthew Hastings, Jeongwan Haah, Mohammad Hafezi, Zhenghan Wang, and Stephen Jordan for helpful discussions.
-A.L. and M.B. were supported by NSF CAREER (DMR-1753240) and JQI-PFC-UMD.
-G.Z. was supported by NSF CAREER (DMR-1753240), JQI-PFC-UMD, ARO-MURI and YIP-ONR.